1qh/sad/en/en.md

 ### Implementation

 - Component View
-- View on release form of software
+- View on release form of sw
 - Shows relatively independent components & files that can be assembled to make sys run
 - Static models
   - Component diagram